Con Ed workers threaten strike as Big Apple faces big bake

-NEW YORK (Reuters) - With a second heat wave poised to strike New York City this weekend, union workers at power company Con Edison may go out on strike, which could leave consumers hot and bothered if their air conditioners don’t turn on.
+June 29 (Reuters) - With a second heat wave poised to strike New York City this weekend, union workers at power company Con Edison may go out on strike which could leave consumers hot and bothered if their air conditioners don’t turn on.

-He said talks were not going well and suggested if there was not a strike, the union feared the company could lock the workers out.
-Con Edison declined to comment on the possibility of a lockout.

-The union membership has authorized its leaders to call a strike at midnight Saturday, when the collective bargaining agreement expires.
+The union membership has authorized its leaders to call a strike at midnight Saturday, when the collection bargaining agreement expires.

 Several hundred customers also lost power as heavy usage strained some lines and equipment last week.
-The coming heat wave was forecast to last until Monday but the mercury was not expected to hit last week’s levels.
+The coming heat wave was forecast to last until Monday, and the mercury was not expected to hit last week’s levels.

-And demand next week could be even lower as New Yorkers take vacations with the Independence Day holiday falling midway through the week.
+And demand could be even lower as New Yorkers take vacations with the Independence Day holiday falling midway through the week.

 “The public should know, especially in Brooklyn and Queens, that if (Con Edison) persists in failing to engage in meaningful discussions and forces a work disruption, the system shows every indication that it will not be able to hold up in another heat wave,” Harry Farrell, President of Local 1-2 of the Utility Workers Union of America, stated in a release.